Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 Information and statistics compiled and reported by the Northwest Multiple Listing Service.

-The Mercer Island spike — from 6 days to 45 days average — looks alarming until you account for the small sample (only 16 closings).
-One or two properties that took longer to sell can significantly move the average when the sample is this small.
-The demand signal from pending sales (+33.3%) tells the truer story.
+The Mercer Island spike from 6 to 45 days looks alarming until you account for the small sample — only 16 closings.
+One or two slow properties can move the average significantly at that volume.
+The pending sales surge (+33.3%) tells the truer story.

-West Bellevue actually shows a decrease in days on market (27 → 19 days), which seems counterintuitive for a buyer's market.
-The explanation: the homes that are selling in West Bellevue are moving relatively quickly — it is the homes that are not selling (reflected in the 8.41 months of supply) that are sitting indefinitely and not appearing in the DOM calculation.
+West Bellevue shows a DOM decrease (27 → 19 days) — counterintuitive for a buyer's market.
+The explanation: the homes that are selling move quickly.
+The ones sitting indefinitely simply don't appear in the DOM calculation at all.

 What This Means If You Are a Seller

-The inventory surge is real — but its impact on your property depends entirely on which of the nine markets you are in.
-A seller in East Bellevue (3.27 months of supply, −2.9% price change) is in a fundamentally different position than a seller in West Bellevue (8.41 months of supply, −13.3% price change) — even though both are listed under "Bellevue" in most headlines.
+The inventory surge is real — but its impact depends entirely on which market you are in.
+A seller in East Bellevue (3.27 months, −2.9% price) is in a fundamentally different position than a seller in West Bellevue (8.41 months, −13.3%) — even though both appear under "Bellevue" in most headlines.
+Price to where the market is today.
+The homes moving across the Eastside are priced accurately.
+The ones sitting are priced to a market that no longer exists at 6.3% mortgage rates.

 What This Means If You Are a Buyer